miszu98/LibraryManagmentSystem-v1/README.md

 Before starting, you need to install:
 * MySQL Community Server
 * MySQL Connector/C++
-After this you have to update include and lib directories in your IDE. f.e (your paths can looks different)
+\nAfter this you have to update include and lib directories in your IDE. f.e (your paths can looks different)
 ```
 C\Program Files\MySQL\Connector C++\include